Evolution of Barndominiums

 Post-War Adaptations

-• Exposed timber beams contrasted with metal roofing for a dramatic aesthetic.
+2. Exposed timber or steel beams paired with standing-seam metal roofs for dramatic contrast.

 Modern barndo open-plan living

-• Interior finishes: Polished concrete, hardwood floors, or tile.
+• Interior finishes: Polished concrete, reclaimed hardwood, artisan tile

-• Outdoor living: Covered porches, detached garages, or shop spaces.
+• Outdoor living: Wrap-around porches, detached garages, or shop bays

 Triptych showing barndominium customization ideas: exterior cladding samples, interior finishes, and outdoor living options.